cloud-hypervisor/cloud-hypervisor/README.md

 # We need to give the cloud-hypervisor binary the NET_ADMIN capabilities for it to set TAP interfaces up on the host.
 $ sudo setcap cap_net_admin+ep ./target/release/cloud-hypervisor

+# If you want to build statically linked binary
+$ cargo build --release --target=x86_64-unknown-linux-musl --all
 $ popd
 ```